MoserMichael/my-notes/dev-gotchas.md

 I think that 'noodle code' should be the term 'for spaghetti code ++' .
 Noodle code is the same pastry disguised in object oriented and functional parlance...

+On the other hand: projects in object oriented spaghetti code++ tend to be more complex and larger than procedural spaghetti code.
+You can solve more complex and demanding problems in this way.
+You tend to end up with something more scalable.

 ---06/07/23 12:04:39----------------------

 Some programming errors creep up again and again.
 Maybe i will refrain repeating them, by becoming more aware of them - so lets write them down.